vulpemventures/docs.vulpem.com/docs/marina/api.md

 marina.enable(): Promise<void>
 ```

-Ask the user to grant permission to the website to access their wallet.
-It will open a popup and wait for the user response.
+Ask the user to grant permissions to the website to access his wallet.
+It will open a popup and wait for the user's response.

 ### disable